The Best WW2 War & Strategy Games14 Nov 2019 23

 No conversion on digital wargaming can exist without starting, ending or at the very least, co-existing with, a nod towards the beast set in the east.
 Gary Grigsby’s 2010 opus represents what happens when you take traditional hex-and-counter wargaming and use computer software to bring out its maximum potential.
 No-one ever said it would be accessible or easy to get to grips with– but it is the ultimate military simulation of war in the eastern front of World War 2.
 To paraphrase the game's official blurb:

 Gamers can engage in massive, dramatic campaigns, including intense battles involving thousands of units with realistic and historical terrain, weather, orders of battle, logistics and combat results.
 Factors such as supply, fatigue, experience, morale and the skill of your divisional, corps and army leaders all play an important part in determining the results at the front line.
 The game comes with 4 massive campaigns as well as many smaller scenarios all with different strategic and operational challenges.
 This is not for the feint-hearted.
+There is also Gary Grigsby's War in the West if the Eastern Front isn't your thing.

 Company of Heroes 2: Ardennes Assault